If you’re looking for the best way to see the Cliffs of Moher, this guide should come in handy.

 - Bus: The Limerick to Cliffs of Moher bus route is handy enough – you take the 300 bus from Limerick to Ennis, then the 350 bus from Ennis to the cliffs – total time: 3 hours

-The Cliffs of Moher shuttle bus
+Update: The Cliffs of Moher shuttle bus no longer operates

-Frequently asked questions (yes, a scene from Harry Potter was filmed here…)
+Cliffs of Moher FAQs (yes, a scene from Harry Potter was filmed here…)

 If you have a question that we haven’t tackled, just ask it in the comments section below this guide.